sourced/deploymentmanager-samples/community/cloud-foundation/src/cloud_foundation_toolkit/Black_Box_User_Guide.md

 ## 1.1.
 Overview

-The Cloud Foundation toolkit expands the capabilities of Google's Deployment Manager and gcloud to support the following scenarios:
+The Cloud Foundation toolkit (henceforth, CFT) expands the capabilities of Google's Deployment Manager and gcloud to support the following scenarios:

-* Concurrent creation/update of multipe deployments/resources.
-This operation:
+* Creation or update of multiple deployments/resources in a single operation that:
   * Accepts multiple config files as input
   * Automatically resolves dependencies between the multiple configs
-  * Deploys the config-defined resources in the dependency-stipulated order
+  * Deploys or updates the config-defined resources in the dependency-stipulated order
-* Cross-deployment (or even cross-project) referencing of any of the resource parameters.
-This operation: *** does what? ***.
+* Cross-deployment (including cross-project) referencing of deployment outputs, which obviates the need for hard-coding many parameters in the configs.

-The Cloud Foundation toolkit includes:
+The CFT includes:

-* A comprehenvive set of resource deployment templates *** would be nice toat least briefly state how **our** remplates are better/richer than all the others ***
+* A comprehencive set of production-ready resource templates that follow Google's best practices
-* A command-line untility (henceforth, Cloud Foundation Tool, or CFT) that deploys resources using the above templates
+* A command-line utility (henceforth, CLU) that deploys resources defined in single or multiple enhanced config files that utilize the above templates

-`Note:` The templates included in the toolkit are guaranteed to work with Deployment Manager / gcloud.
-CFT is not guatanteed to support multiple-deployment and cross-deployment scenatios with templates other than those included in the toolkit.
+`Note:` The CLU does not support gcloud-standard config files. *** Need to explain the difference between the "standard" and "enhanced."
+We provide only config **examples** with our templates...
+Are these examples sufficient for the users to start creating their own "enhanced" configs? ***

 ### 1.1.1.
-CFT
+CLU

-*** Whatever we want to say here about the tool sas such - codebase, reliance on gcloud, possibility of parsing/API'ing, eyc. - keeing in mind that this User Guide is more for "black box" users than opens source gurus. ***
+*** Whatever we want to say here about the tool sas such - codebase, reliance on gcloud, possibility of parsing/API'ing, etc. - keeping in mind that this User Guide is more for "black box" users than opens source gurus. ***

 ### 1.1.2.
 Templates

 *** I envision a table of our templates with very brief descriptions, and with links to the templates' Readmes for more info. ***

 ## 1.2.
-Installation
+Toolkit Installation

-To install CFT, proceed as follows:
+To install the CFT, proceed as follows:

 1. Copy *** to ***: